 The audit committee reviews and pre-approves all audit and non-audit services performed by its independent registered public accounting firm, except to the extent the chairman of the audit committee exercises his delegated authority to pre-approve audit and non-audit services.
-The audit committee pre-approved all services described below rendered by Grant Thornton LLP in the fiscal year ended September 30, 2021, in accordance with these policies.
+The audit committee pre-approved all services described below rendered by Grant Thornton LLP in the fiscal year ended September 30, 2022, in accordance with these policies.

 In its pre-approval review of non-audit services, the audit committee considers, among other things, the possible impact of the performance of such services on the independent registered public accounting firm's independence.
-The audit committee has determined that the non-audit services performed by Grant Thornton LLP in the fiscal year ended September 30, 2021 were compatible with maintaining the independent registered public accounting firm's independence.
+There were no non-audit services performed by Grant Thornton LLP in the fiscal year ended September 30, 2022.
 Additional information concerning the audit committee and its activities can be found in the following sections of this proxy statement: "Board of Directors and Committees" and "Report of the Audit Committee."